 Many people now go straight to balance bikes.
 They are great for getting kids to learn how to make speed with their feet and balance on a bike.
 Whereas stabilizers do help kids get up to speed quicker and they can get used to pedaling and go faster.
 If you think that’s a good thing, but then you’ve got that massive leap of faith.
 When you take your stabilizers off and the kid has to do it all for themselves.
 So, nowadays you’ll probably find that most people tend to go towards balance bikes.

-I think they’re a great way of kids learning how to fall off a slow speed as well.
+I think they’re a great way of kids to learn how to fall off a slow speed as well.
 Inevitably they will start to go fast these things, so you might think about then sticking a brake on it.
 Although I have heard from some parents that their kids love their balance bike so much they’re reluctant to start pedaling, but every kid’s different.

 Now, on to the starter bikes.

 These are the first bikes you’ll find with pedals on them.
-They’ll be single speed for simplicity so kids don’t have to learn about gears at the same time.
+They’ll be single-speed for simplicity so kids don’t have to learn about gears at the same time.
 Also, with an upright position so kids aren’t scrunched up and they can see where they’re going with saddle height.

 Now, you need to get the kid sat on the saddle with one foot on the floor, and with the pedal in the bottom, make sure the knee is slightly bent, but make sure they can really touch the floor confidently.
 Most of these bikes will have a chain guard to make sure that is all hidden away.
 Away from interested fingers where kids might start putting them.
 Also, many brands will have a larger version.

 So this is the Ramones 14 Commensal, we got the Ramones 16 as well.
-So a bigger frames, bigger wheels, same simplicity.
+So bigger frames, bigger wheels, same simplicity.

-Now go to your local hardware, superstore, or even supermarket and you’ll probably see some very bright, stick-it-up cartoon themed bikes, or at least they look like bikes, but they’re actually bike-shaped objects.
+Now go to your local hardware, superstore, or even supermarket and you’ll probably see some very bright, stick-it-up cartoon-themed bikes, or at least they look like bikes, but they’re actually bike-shaped objects.
 When you see a proper kids’ bike from a proper manufacturer, you’ll see a massive difference.
 You’ve got aluminum frames and components that will make the bike much more capable.
 The uses of proper kid’s components that are designed specifically to suit the ergonomics are the real hallmark of a proper kid’s mountain bike.

 Now It can say that the cockpit is really important suits more hands, things like bars, the size of those, the levers, the grips, and the shifts. it’s all designed to make it really usable by kids.

 Contact points, the saddle, handlebars, and grips should be the right size for little bodies.
 In the case of bars and grips that means having a smaller diameter so that little hands can get a grip.
 They shouldn’t be cut down at odd-sized parts.
 Brakes should be designed specifically to be closer to the bars for a shorter reach.
 Some will have a noticeably lighter action too, making braking almost effortless for little hands.
 Crank length is also in proportion for correct saddle height and to get a low bike with plenty of crank clearance from the trail.
 So it’s paddle height, the lower the better.
-The narrower the Q factor, the horizontal distance between cranks, the better.
+The narrower the Q factor, the more horizontal distance between cranks, the better.
 This means that smaller rider’s legs will go up and down efficiently as they pedal, rather than being bowed outwards.

 Kids’ mountain bikes